If You Try A Shampoo Bar Once and It Does Not "Work" Is It a Sign That It Is Bad For You?

 Learn More Blog: "What Is The Difference Between Soap Bars and Shampoo Bars?"

-The Question Is: Why do you want to switch from bottle shampoo to a shampoo bar?
+The Real Question Is: Why do you want to switch from bottle shampoo to a shampoo bar?

 Decisions like this are very personal.
-If your goal is to help create as little packaging waste as possible and to decrease the number of plastic bottles thrown into our landfills, then any shampoo bar brand will do.
+If your goal is to help create as little packaging waste as possible and to decrease the number of plastic bottles thrown into our landfills, then purchasing any plastic-free shampoo bar brand will help accomplish this important environmental goal.

 But if you are also looking for a natural alternative to bottled shampoo, know that while some "soap-free" syndet shampoo bars may contain a few natural ingredients, they must also contain synthetic detergents.